synapse-ai-labs/synapse-api/README.md

 The max `dimensions` value at the time of writing is **1536** (which appears to originate from OpenAI's `ada-002` embedding model output size).
 See here for more information on why dimensions are relevant: https://developers.cloudflare.com/vectorize/configuration/create-indexes/#dimensions.

-You cannot change the dimensions value for an index once the Vectorize index has been created.
+Both the `metric` and `dimensions` values for an index are fixed, and cannot be changed once the Vectorize index has been created.

 9. Run `wrangler deploy` to deploy the API to production, making it accessible remotely.

 ## Endpoints
-### `POST /api/namespaces/:namespace/insert`: Insert an embedded vector
+### `POST /api/namespaces/:namespace/insert`: Insert an embedding vector
 ### `POST /api/namespaces/:namespace/query`: Query a namespace
 ### `POST /api/namespaces/`: Create a namespace (a keyed space, a way to organize data)
 ### `GET /api/namespaces/`: List namespaces